nln-anderson/Neural-Nets-Predicting-House-Prices/README.md

 As you can see, there are a few outliers in which the model predicts their median value to be low, but the actual value is high.

+# Next Steps
+Although the model performs decently well, there are still options for improvement.
+In order to predict house prices more accurately, a dataset containing more information, such as ZIP code, average property age, etc, could help create a more accurate model.
+On the note of ZIP codes, I tried to feature-engineer this variable using the coordinates of the houses provided in the dataset.
+This can be found in the ZIP_code_feature_engineering.py file.
+It works decently well on the test coordinates provided, but takes about an hour to run on the actual dataset.